Outbound sales often have a bad rep thanks to cold calling and aggressive sales pitches.

 Customer Relationship Management (CRM) allows you to track, monitor, and document the development of relationships between customers and your business.

-CRM an essential part of delivering an end-to-end experience that builds long-lasting relationships with customers.
+CRM is an essential part of delivering an end-to-end experience that builds long-lasting relationships with customers.

 - Use CRM to identify your top customers vs. customers that take the most of your time (and yield minimal ROI).